16 Elements in Every Effective Branding Strategy

 Every business decision that is made in your company should reflect what your brand wants to accomplish and your core values.
 Thinking of ways that you can represent your brand in any move your company makes will build a cohesive brand.

-During this process, make sure you’re asking the right branding questions.
+As you work through this brand strategy framework, make sure you’re asking the right branding questions.
 Asking the right questions is an easy way to ensure you’re crafting an effective branding strategy.